Sajina19/Increasing-Productivity-2.0/April 1-30/April 1 - 30.md

 - ✅ Played daily workout in Lumosity.
 - ✅ Solved java problems in skillrack.
 - ✅ Completed daily challenge in skillrack.
-- ✅ Attended bootcamp for python and data visualisation(https://youtu.be/eaoPm475Jts).
+- ✅ Attended bootcamp on python and data visualisation(https://youtu.be/eaoPm475Jts).
 - ✅ Java
     - Environmental setup